paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Components

 `Components` is a static helper class with functions to create and find Components.
 They are all wrappers to ***slow*** Unity procedures, so cache the results.
-I created these primarily for testing since any test harness should not be coupled to the application.
+I created these primarily for testing since we decouple every test harness.
 Since then I have found them useful to get inside prefabs from other sources.
 Still not a good idea in production, but sometimes better than breaking existing code.

 #### Components.Find&lt;T>(path...)

 Search the current scene for components of type `T`, then return the one with sparse game object path supplied.
-The path is absolute for the scene, but not all components need to be entered.
-Just enough to make the path unique.
+The path is absolute for the scene, but you need only supply enough segments to make it unique.
 The double-slash is optional, but I find it handy to remind me of where the unmentioned part of the path is.

 ```c#
 // No path, returns null (not found)